danilocastronz/welcome-developer/README.md

 <hr/>

 ⚠️ This repository has been depricated.
-Instead, now it is available a new repository per post written on the [Welcome, Developer](https://www.welcomedeveloper.com) blog.
+Instead, now it is available a new repository per post code written on the [Welcome, Developer](https://www.welcomedeveloper.com) blog.

 <hr/>